tbetbetbe/packman/README.md

   --dependencies_file DEPSFILE
                         Specifies an alternate location for the deps config file. dependencies.yml configures the per-language
-                        dependencies that each language package relies on --common_protos_file COMMONPBFILE
+                        dependencies that each language package relies on.
+  --common_protos_file COMMONPBFILE
                         Specifies an alternate location for the common protos config file. common_protos.yml configures the paths
-                        to include when generating the packages that contain common protos
+                        to include when generating the packages that contain common protos.
   --package_prefix PKGPREFIX
-                        Prefix to use when constructing package names if is_google_api is set, this defaults to "grpc-google-" otherwise the default is "" --template_root TEMPLATEROOT
+                        Prefix to use when constructing package names if is_google_api is set, this defaults to "grpc-google-" otherwise the default is "".
+  --template_root TEMPLATEROOT
                         The root dir for the package templates.
 Allows alternate templates to be used during package generation.
-The template root must contain the same files for any specified languages as in the builtin template root
+The template root must contain the same files for any specified languages as in the builtin template root.
   -g, --is_google_api   When set indicates that the API is an official google
                         API.
-It means that there is a top-level "google" directory in the target protocol buffer repository --override_plugins OVERRIDEPLUGINS
+It means that there is a top-level "google" directory in the target protocol buffer repository.
+  --override_plugins OVERRIDEPLUGINS
                         Specifies the override protoc plugins to be used.
-E.g by default the plugin for python is named grpc_python_plugin this can be modified by specifying --override_plugins python=other_rpc_python_plugin
+E.g by default the plugin for python is named grpc_python_plugin.
+This can be modified by
+                        specifying --override_plugins
+                        python=other_rpc_python_plugin.
 ```